chaofengqing/chao_lab/content/teaching/cuhksz_CSS5020/index.md

 ---
-title: Learn JavaScript
+title: CSS5020 Statistics for Social Science
-summary: Easily learn JavaScript in 10 minutes!
+summary: Postgraduate course for CUHKSZ Computational Social Science students
 date: 2023-10-24
 type: docs
 math: false
 tags:
-  - JavaScript
+  - CSS
 image:
-  caption: 'Embed rich media such as videos and LaTeX math'
+  caption: 'Image credit: Birdtrack Notation created by ChatGPT-4.1.'
 ---

 [Hugo Blox Builder](https://hugoblox.com) is designed to give technical content creators a seamless experience.
 You can focus on the content and the Hugo Blox Builder which this template is built upon handles the rest.